pubnub/pubnub-mcp-server/resources/sdk_docs/python_presence.md

 ## Here now

-Returns current channel state, including UUIDs subscribed and total occupancy.
-Response cache: 3 seconds.
+Requires Presence (enable in Admin Portal).
+Returns current state for channels: list of UUIDs and occupancy count.
+Cache: 3 seconds.

 For presence events, see Presence Events.